John Feyisara Odimayo

 With the installation of Orunbemekun as the apparent heir and successor to the throne of Olofun, his younger brother, Ogeleyinbo left his elder brother to establish a kingdom known as Ode-Erinje up till today, thereby becoming the first king to be recognized as Orungberuwa of Ode Erinje.

 Orunbemekun offsprings of Irele Kingdom today constitute the extended children of the Olugbo of Ugbo Kingdom.
 Orunbemekun offsprings are now the Orunbemekun Royal Family of Irele Kingdom.

 Apart from the princes, two other families are recognized by the Orunbemekun Royal Family as royal families: the Jagboju and the Oyenusi.
 These two were children from the daughter of Orunbemekun Royal Family.
 The daughter was named Lobimitan.

 At various occasions, the sons of Orunbemekun have ascended Throne of their forefathers, Olofun of Irele Kingdom.
 Also, the Orunbemekuns have extended this kind gesture to the sons of their sister, princess Lobimitan.

-Oba Aladetubokanwa, Orunbemekun VIII, Olofun of Irele Kingdom, passed away in 1971, leaving the stool of Olofun of Irele Kingdom vacant until 1976, when it was occupied by Oba Feyisara Odimayo (one of the descendants from the daughter of Orunbemekun: Lobimitan).
+Oba Aladetubokanwa, Orunbemekun VIII, Olofun of Irele Kingdom, died in 1971, leaving the stool of Olofun of Irele Kingdom vacant until 1976, when it was occupied by Oba Feyisara Odimayo (one of the descendants from the daughter of Orunbemekun: Lobimitan).

 Oba Feyisara Odimayo, the Jagboju VIII and Olofun of Ode-Irele ascended the throne of Ode Irele five years after his predecessor Oba Aladetubokanwa died.
 He was the 12th king with the title 'Olofun of Irele'.
 Oba Feyisara Odimayo descended from a long line of Jagbojus, a ruling house in Irele.
 Irele, a town located in the eastern part of Ondo State within the Okitipupa division was a place people looked up to for modern education.
 Irele also generated the highest amount of income tax for Ikale Local Government.